A privately maintained petition for a Denman governance study

 Fourteen governance bodies.
 No single elected council.

 A patchwork of regional districts, trust committees, residents’ associations, federal fisheries authority, and provincial ministries — none of which answer to Denman as a community.
-Plus the cable ferry, the roads, the power outages, the housing crisis that has the food bank serving 100 people on a Thursday afternoon, the oyster leases that surround us, and the modern treaty unfolding right now.
+Plus the cable ferry, the roads, the power outages, the housing crisis reflected in the food bank’s growing caseload, the oyster leases that surround us, and the modern treaty unfolding right now.

 Read the case →